kevinyswong/kevinyswong.github.io/index.md

 anything irrelevant or incidental that would stand in the way of my principal
-objective: the portrayal of someone in a state of profound alienation from the world and himself, unable to find a balance between reality and the harmony for which he longs, in a state of nostalgia provoked not only be his remoteness from home but also by a global yearning for the wholeness of existence.
+objective: the portrayal of someone in a state of profound alienation from the world and himself, unable to find a balance between reality and the harmony for which he longs, in a state of nostalgia provoked not only by his remoteness from home but also by a global yearning for the wholeness of existence.
 </blockquote>
 Camus expands further: "Nobody realizes that some people expend tremendous